 What can you do to lower your bounce rate?

 Check to make sure your pages have clear consistency between the visitor’s search and the page they are reaching.
 Is the content reflective of the link?
-Visitors will know right away if you’re content is worthing reading, if it makes proper use of whitespace.
+Visitors will know right away if your content is worthing reading, if it makes proper use of whitespace.
 You’d be surprised how many visitors hightail it out of your website as soon as they see a huge block of text!

 While it’s helpful to include external links to improve your site’s SEO, you shouldn’t be directing your visitors away from the content they’re reading.
 Set your links to open in a new tab instead of replacing the visitor’s current page.